 - Ring game stakes: 0.05/0.10 to 10/20

 Global Poker is based on a sweepstakes model but is designed to look and function like a typical poker site.
 The key differences are primarily related to buying in and getting started while the actual playing experience is largely similar to traditional online poker.

-Poker players get started by signing up for an account just like any other poker site.
+Poker players get started by signing up for an account just like any other US online poker site.
 It is important to use accurate information when registering because Global Poker will eventually need to verify the identity of each user prior to their first prize redemption.

 Global Poker Bonus and Other Promotions